Avogadro/two.avogadro.cc/source/index.md

 ## Features

-- Free, Open Source: Easy to install and all source code and documentation is available to modify or extend.
+- **Free, Open Source**: Easy to install and all source code and documentation is available to modify or extend.
-- International: Translations into English, French, German, Hungarian, Indonesian, Japanese, Portuguese, Serbian, Turkish, and others, with [more languages to come](https://hosted.weblate.org/engage/avogadro/).
+- **International**: Translations into English, French, German, Hungarian, Indonesian, Japanese, Portuguese, Serbian, Turkish, and others, with [more languages to come](https://hosted.weblate.org/engage/avogadro/).
-- Intuitive: Built to work easily for students and advanced researchers both.
+- **Intuitive**: Built to work easily for students and advanced researchers both.
-- Fast: Supports multi-threaded rendering and computation.
+- **Fast**: Supports multi-threaded rendering and computation.
-- Extensible: Plugin architecture for developers, including rendering, interactive tools, commands, and Python scripts.
+- **Extensible**: Plugin architecture for developers, including rendering, interactive tools, commands, and Python scripts.

 ## Resources

 ::::{grid} 3
 :::{grid-item-card}
-:class-header: sd-font-weight-bold sd-bg-light sd-text-center {fas}`book;fa-2x` User Guide
+:class-header: sd-font-weight-bold sd-bg-light sd-text-center sd-text-dark {fas}`book;fa-2x` User Guide
 ^^^